 Normally, the individual has a number of sessions over the first few weeks, followed by occasional treatments over the longer-term.

-It sounds like a fairly blunt tool, but ECT does work for many people, with more than half of people finding relief after completing the course.
+It sounds like a fairly blunt tool, but ECT does work for many people, with

 Due to the specialist care needed for ECT treatment, its cost, and stigma, it is often the last port of call when treating depression.